utdata/rwdir/docs/12-explore.md

 | W HOTEL AUSTIN       | 200 LAVACA ST                     |    15435458 |
 | ROSE ROOM/ 77 DEGREE | 11500 ROCK ROSE AVE               |    14726420 |
 | THE DOGWOOD DOMAIN   | 11420 ROCK ROSE AVE STE 700       |    14231072 |

+The result will have all the columns you included in the group, plus the columns you create in your summarize statement.
+You can summarize more than one thing at a time, like the number of rows `numb_rows = n()` and average of the values `average = mean(column_name)`.

 ## Cleaning up categorical data